Skip to main content

 Must-Try Dishes: Shrimp fried rice, Egg drop soup, Orange chicken

-What makes it special: Classic Chinese-American staples in a steady neighborhood format.
+What Makes it Special: Classic Chinese-American staples in a steady neighborhood format.

 $ Belmont Cragin